top of page

 Opera General Director

-Claude was the General Director of the Oakland Opera of California during the 1988-1990 seasons where among others, Jerome Hines appeared as "Boris Godunov”.
-He chooses to develop some dramatic voices from scratch in his San Francisco studio for the last 20 years.
+Claude was the General Director of the Oakland Opera of California during the 1988-1990 seasons, where among others, Jerome Hines appeared as "Boris Godunov."
+Claude has since developed dramatic voices from scratch in his San Francisco studio for the last 30 years.

-In a column by Louella Parsons (dated July 31, 1958) "The very difficult task of casting the role of Jesus in 'Ben-Hur' has been completed in Rome and came about in a most unusual way.
+In a column by Louella Parsons (dated July 31, 1958), "The very difficult task of casting the role of Jesus in 'Ben-Hur' has been completed in Rome and came about in a most unusual way.
 Henry Hennigson, production manager, went to the concert of a young American singer in Rome and heard Claude Heater, whose voice is not only magnificent but he has a beautiful spiritual face.
-Hennigson told William Wyler and Sam Zimbalist about young Heater and as a result he was tested and given the role.
+Henningson told William Wyler and Sam Zimbalist about young Heater, and as a result, he was tested and given the role.
 Now here is the strange part: They had to go to Europe to find this boy, who was born in Oakland, California."

-After his debut as “Tristan”, Claude sang it in 9 0r 10 different Tristan productions in two years including The Festival of Two Worlds with Giancarlo Menotti at Spoleto and Trieste, Italy as well as the Liceu in Barcelona and the Hamburg Staats Opera with Birgit Nilsson followed by the Dresden Opera with Astrid Varnay.
-He finished his Boston "Otello" with Renata Tebaldi and Ramón Vinay as ‘Iago’ and took a midnight plane to Italy where he had a staged orchestra rehearsal of Tristan und Isolde in Genoa the next day.
-Both his Bayreuth and La Scala debuts came in 1966 as ‘Siegmund’ singing with Gwyneth Jones and ‘Erik’ with Leonie Rysanek.
+After his debut as Tristan, Claude sang it in eight different productions in two years, including The Festival of Two Worlds with Giancarlo Menotti at Spoleto and Trieste, Italy, as well as the Liceu in Barcelona, with the Hamburg Staats Opera with Birgit Nilsson, and followed by the Dresden Opera with Astrid Varnay.
+He finished his Boston "Otello" with Renata Tebaldi and Ramón Vinay as Iago

-He had five seasons at Barcelona's Liceu singing ‘Tristan’, ‘Tannhäuser’, ‘Siegmund’, ‘Siegfried’ that he staged as well.
+He had five seasons at Barcelona's Liceu singing Tristan, Tannhäuser, Siegmund, and Siegfried, a production that he staged as well.
 Montserrat Caballé stepped in for an ailing Anja Silja to sing the Elizabeth in "Tannhäuser" as a favor to Claude who sang with her in her first Tosca, Nedda in "Pagliacci" and 'Marta' in "Tiefland" in Basel, Switzerland.
-In 1967-8 Claude made two films of Tristan und Isolde with the Belgium TV the second was the full Tristan und Isolde with minor cuts.
-The first ‘full length’ film Claude has done since the 1958 Academy Award film ‘Ben Hur’ where he played the role of The Jesus Christ.